lars1050/csc321-s25/03_git_merges/readme.md

 ONE of you, make the following changes:

-In each of the methods to deposit, withdraw, charge a fee, and apply interest, call the record function as appropriate.
+In Account in each of the methods to deposit, withdraw, charge a fee, and apply interest, call the record function as appropriate.
 For example,

 - In deposit, `record(amount, Transaction.Type.DEPOSIT)`
 - In withdrawal, `record(-amount, Transaction.Type.WITHDRAW)`